Les Songes drolatiques de Pantagruel: Contents

 Les Songes drolatiques consists of 120 woodcut images of monstrous creatures dressed in contemporary clothing in fantastical situations.
 The style of the woodcuts is reflective of the bizarre style of previous artists such as Bruegel the Elder or Hieronymus Bosch.
 Beyond Breton's preface, there is no text in the book; each page is taken up solely by a single woodcut image.
 This separates them from the works of Bruegel or Bosch, as well as the fact that the character of the images is focused on the dress and appearance of the figures, rather than their behavior or interactions with one another.

 Impact

 The picture book was met with positive reception, and played an important role in introducing the works of Rabelais to England.
 Les Songes drolatiques were referenced in English masques, or plays, but the book was already known before it was incorporated into the masques.
-Edward Dyer was the first to explicitly mention Les songes in his book The Prayse of Nothing, and the first masque to include a reference to the images was Ben Jonson's Vision of Delight in 1617.
+Edward Dyer was the first to explicitly mention Les songes in his book The Prayse of Nothing, and the first masque to include a reference to the images was Ben Jonson's The Vision of Delight in 1617.